YAH Showcase

 The performances, open to the public, are usually set on Heartland’s stage.
 This summer the senior acting troupe is strutting their “stuff” online with a virtual showcase on Heartland’s YouTube Channel (Heartland Theatre).
 There will be no reservations taken for the Showcase, first come – first served.
 Admittance is a donation to the Young at Heartland program.

-Terri Whisenhunt, assisted by Julie Kistler are the instructors for the Summer Showcase, with Ann B. White as the program director.
+Sandra Zielinski, assisted by Terri Whisenhunt, are the instructors for the Summer Showcase, with Ann B. White as the program director.

 About Young at Heartland: